All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Fatigue: Usually resolves as the body adapts to its new weight and caloric intake stabilizes.

-• Gallbladder concerns: The risk of gallstones is elevated during rapid weight loss.
+• Gallbladder concerns: The risk of gallstones is improved during rapid weight loss.
 If you experience right upper quadrant pain, report it to your provider promptly.

 • Muscle loss: Ongoing resistance training and protein intake of 1.0 to 1.2 g/kg of body weight help mitigate lean mass loss over extended treatment.